 Billed as the “first clip” from the film, the 30-second preview features Wonder Woman (Gal Gadot) investigating a drawing on a wall that is revealed to be an image of the DC Comics villain Darkseid.
 The voice of Lex Luthor (Jesse Eisenberg) can be heard over the footage, and the scene then shifts to Darkseid himself standing in front of his army.

-The changes Snyder plans to make for his director’s cut of Justice League are expected to be both extensive and expensive, with WarnerMedia chairman Bob Greenblatt suggesting it would cost more than $30 million to bring this new version of the film to the screen.
+The changes Snyder made for his director’s cut of Justice League were initially expected to be both extensive and expensive, with WarnerMedia Chairman Bob Greenblatt suggesting it would cost more than $30 million to bring this new version of the film to the screen.
+That figure was later reported to be a much-higher $70 million after the visual effects and new footage were added.

 How it will be different